 The key to this mushroom burger recipe is making the perfect patties.
 To do so, gently form your meat mixture into ⅓ pound rough balls, just firmly enough that it holds together.
 Press down firmly on the meat with a flat bottomed plate or burger press to form your patties.
 Placing wax parchment paper above and below the patty will help prevent sticking.

 Tip: Burgers shrink during cooking.
 Always press your patties wider than the buns you will be serving them on or the smaller patties will be overwhelmed by the larger bun.

 Alternatively, you can make fast-food style burgers by making them less than a quarter-pound each and firmly smashing them in a hot skillet to sear.

 Best topping for blended burgers

-Since these burgers are infused with the flavor of mushrooms, Swiss cheese is a great choice.
+Since these burgers are infused with the flavor of fresh mushrooms, Swiss cheese is a great choice.
 After all, mushrooms and Swiss is a classic combination.
 However, I like using Muenster cheese as well.

 - 2 pounds ground beef (see note)

 - Finely chop mushrooms by pulsing in a food processor or blender.